 Pro tip: Take a taste of your homemade chocolate to test the flavor; add a little more honey, if desired, to reach your preferred sweetness.

-Place your mold onto a cutting board to keep it flat as it chills, and then carefully pour the melted mixture evenly among the mold sections until the chocolate is level with the top surface of the mold.
-(If you have any leftover, you can line any size container with parchment paper and add the rest to that to cool.)
+Step 7: Place your mold onto a cutting board to keep it flat as it chills, and then carefully pour the melted mixture evenly among the mold sections until it's level with the top surface of the mold.
+If you have any leftover, you can line a container with parchment paper and add the rest to cool.

-Lastly, carefully transfer the mold to the fridge and chill for at least 45 minutes to solidify (keep it on the cutting board for easy transfer.)
+Step 8: Carefully transfer the mold to the fridge and chill for at least 45 minutes to solidify.
+(Keep it on the cutting board for easy transfer.)

-Once they've solidified, remove the chocolate bars from the mold by slowly pulling the sides of the mold away, and then store your bars in the fridge in an airtight container.
+Once they've solidified, remove the bars from the mold by slowly pulling the sides of the mold away.
+Then, store your bars in an airtight container in the fridge.

 - Cacao butter - use food-grade cocoa butter, or substitute coconut oil; with coconut oil, the result won't be quite as creamy, but it will still be delicious!